Netflix And Candy Digital To Drop ‘Stranger Things’ NFTs On 14 July

 Also, there are 99 Hellfire Club Bundles priced at USD 275 apiece for fans to purchase.
 Each bundle features all 17 of the character posters.

-Early access to both the Mystery Box and Hellfire Club Bundles will be available at 1 pm ET on July 14 (1 am MYT on July 15).
+Early access to both the Mystery Box and Hellfire Club Bundles will be available at 1 pm ET on July 14.
 But, it is open only to fans who have completed a Game Phase on iamhellsmaster.com or belong to communities such as Adam Bomb Squad, FWENCLUB, World of Women, World of Women Galaxy, Doodles, Pixel Vault Founder’s DAO, The Heart Project, Probably Nothing and mfers.

 Open sales will start an hour later.
 Sales will end at 5 pm ET on July 20 (5 am MYT on July 21) or when all tokens are sold, whichever is earlier.